Bruton Tyrosine Kinase (BTK) Genotype and Protein Analysis, Known Mutation Sequencing and Flow Cytometry

 Clinical Information Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test

 BTK, the only gene associated with XLA, maps to the X-chromosome at Xq21.3-Xq22 and consists of 19 exons spanning 37.5 kb genomic DNA.(4) BTK encodes a nonreceptor tyrosine kinase of the Btk/Tec family.
 The Bruton tyrosine kinase (Btk) protein consists of 5 structural domains (PH, TH, SH3, SH2, and TK).
 Mutations causing XLA have been found in all domains of the BTK gene, as well as noncoding regions of the gene.
 Missense mutations account for 40% of all mutations, while nonsense mutations account for 17%, deletions 20%, insertions 7%, and splice-site mutations 16%.
-Over 600 unique mutations in the BTK gene have been detected by full gene sequencing and are listed in BTKbase, a database for BTK mutations (http://bioinf.uta.fi/BTKbase).(5) Genotype-phenotype correlations have not been completely defined for BTK, but it is clear that nonsense mutations are over-represented 4-fold compared to substitutions, which indicates that the latter may be tolerated without causing a phenotype.
+Over 600 unique mutations in the BTK gene have been detected by full gene sequencing and are listed in BTKbase, a database for BTK mutations (http://bioinf.uta.fi/BTKbase).(5) Genotype-phenotype correlations have not been completely defined for BTK, but it is clear that nonsense mutations are overrepresented 4-fold compared to substitutions, which indicates that the latter may be tolerated without causing a phenotype.
 The type and location of the mutation in the gene clearly affects the severity of the clinical phenotype.
 Some mutations manifest within the first year or 2 of life, enabling an early diagnosis.
 Others present with milder phenotypes, resulting in diagnosis later in childhood or in adulthood.(5) Delayed diagnoses can be partly explained by the variable severity of XLA, even within families in which the same mutation is present.
-While the disease is considered fully penetrant, the clinical phenotype can vary considerably depending on the nature of the specific BTK mutation.(5) Lyonization of this gene has been reported in only 1 female patient(6) and, therefore, females with clinical features that are identical to XLA should be evaluated both for XLA (especially when there is a family history of XLA) and for autosomal recessive agammaglobulinemia.
+While the disease is considered fully penetrant, the clinical phenotype can vary considerably depending on the nature of the specific BTK mutation.(5) Lyonization of this gene is not typical and only 1 case of XLA in a female has been reported so far due to skewed lyonization in a carrier female.
+Therefore, females with clinical features that are identical to XLA should be evaluated for autosomal recessive agammaglobulinemia when deemed clinically appropriate(6) and for XLA, if a male parent is affected with the disease.

 A flow cytometry test for intracellular Btk in monocytes using an anti-Btk monoclonal antibody was developed by Futatani et al, which was used to evaluate both XLA patients and carriers.(7) In this study, 41 unrelated XLA families were studied and deficient Btk protein expression was seen in 40 of these 41 patients, with complete Btk deficiency in 35 patients and partial Btk deficiency in 5 patients.
 One patient had a normal level of Btk protein expression.
 The 6 patients with partial or normal Btk expression had missense BTK mutations.
 Additionally, the flow cytometry assay detected carrier status in the mothers of 35 of the 41 patients (approximately 85%).
 In the 6 patients where the Btk expression was normal in the mothers of XLA patients, it was noted that all these patients were sporadic cases without previous family history of the disease.(7)